cosmos/mainnet/README.md

 Furthermore, it must be noted that it remains in the community's discretion to adopt or not to adopt the recommended Genesis Block Release Software.
-Therefore, ICF *cannot* guarantee that (i) ATOMs will be created and (ii) the recommended allocation as set forth herein will actually take place.
+Therefore, Interchain Foundation *cannot* guarantee that (i) ATOMs will be created and (ii) the recommended allocation as set forth herein will actually take place.